TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

 a.
 Tobacco - Cigarettes, cigars, snuff or tobacco in
      any of its forms.

 b.
+E-Cigarette - Any electronic nicotine delivery product composed of a
+     mouthpiece, heating element, battery, and/or electronic circuits that provides a vapore of liquid nicotine to the user, or relies on vaporization of solid nicotine or any liquid, with or without nicotine.
+This term shall include devices whether they are manufactured as e-cigarettes, e-cigars, e-pipes, hookah pens, or under any other product name.

+c.
 Smoking - Lighting of, or having in one's
-     possession any lighted cigarette, cigar, pipe or other tobacco product.
+     possession any lighted cigarette, cigar, pipe or other tobacco product or non-tobacco product designed to be combusted and inhaled.
+The activation of or inhalation of vapor from an e-cigarette shall be considered smoking under this by-law.

-c.
+d.
 Tobacco Vending Machine - A mechanical or
      electrical device which dispenses tobacco
-     products by self service, with or without assistance by a clerk or operator.
+     or e-cigarette products by self service, with or without assistance by a clerk or operator.

-d.
-Minor - A person under twenty-one years of age.

 e.
-Employee - A person who performs work or services
-     for wages or other consideration.
+Self-Service Display - Any display from which customers may select a tobacco or
+     e-cigarette product without assistance from an employee or store personnel.

 f.
-Employer - A person, partnership, association,
-     corporation, trust or other organized
-     group, including the Town of Brookline and any department or agency thereof, which
-     utilizes the services of one (1) or more employees.
+Minor - A person under twenty-one years of age.

 g.
-Workplace - Any enclosed area of a structure in
-     the Town of Brookline, at which one or more employees perform services for an employer.
+Employee - A person who performs services for an employer.

 h.
+Employer - An individual, partnership, association,
+     corporation, trust or other organized group of individuals, that utilizes the services of one (1) or more employees.

+i.
+Workplace - An indoor area, structure or facility or a portion
+     thereof, at which one or more employees perform a service for compensation for the employer,
+     other enclosed spaces rented to or otherwise used by the public;
+     where the employer has the right or authority to exercise control over the space.

+j.
 Food Service Establishment - An establishment
      having one or more seats at which food is served to the public.

-i.
+k.
 Health Care Institution -  An individual,
      partnership, association, corporation or trust or
      any person or group of persons that provides health care services and employs health care